When Is Rent Due When You First Move In?

 Tenants Will Pay Rent Before Other Bills.

 Most bills such as mortgages, credit cards, and utilities become due on various month dates.
-So when you collect the rent on the first day, there is an assurance that the tenant will not divert the money to other expenses before settling paying for rent.
+So when you collect the rent on the first day, there is an assurance that the tenant will not divert the money to other expenses before settling and paying for rent.

 It Is Not Easy To Forget.